NSFI/ppfish-components/site/docs/zh-CN/upload.md

 <style>
-/* you can make up upload button and sample style by using stylesheets */ .ant-upload-select-picture-card i {
+/* you can make up upload button and sample style by using stylesheets */ .fishd-upload-select-picture-card i {
   font-size: 32px;
   color: #999;
 }
-.ant-upload-select-picture-card .ant-upload-text {
+.fishd-upload-select-picture-card .fishd-upload-text {
   margin-top: 8px;
   color: #666;
 }